I was supposed to hold the exhibition and display my work.

 Yesterday, I felt so good when I woke up, I ended up morning a lot and doing a lot of things.
 Probably because of that, I started feeling sick around 9, and along with that, I felt really sleepy.
 I ended up sleeping all day, since the sleepiness and sickness never went away.

 The doctor said, “This drug is not supposed to make you feel sick.”
 The first two days, I did not have this symptom and I felt all right.
 It’s only the third day that this symptom occurred, so I don’t know what made me so sick.
+Continuous sleepiness.
+Just like the morning sickness during the first trimester of pregnancy.

 Wouldn’t it be funny if my tummy started getting bigger and bigger, and I have a baby?
 And the doctor would say, “No, you never had cancer.
 You were pregnant ” What a big big mistake.